What Causes Chronic Diarrhea?

 For starters, CSID is associated with fermentation in the large intestine of undigested sucrose.
 During fermentation, the pH environment of the large intestine drops.
 Thus, the stool in individuals with CSID will be acidic, or have a low pH.
 Acidic diarrhea can cause a rather nasty diaper rash and excoriated buttocks in infants and toddlers.
 Also, diarrhea related to any form of malabsorption such as the sucrose malabsorption of CSID, has a uniquely foul odor.
 Finally, diarrhea related to CSID is very watery.

-Usually, someone who has CSID develops watery diarrhea shortly after every meal or snack they eat that contains sucrose, including starches that contain sucrose.
-The medical term for this timing of a diarrheal episode is called “postprandial,” which means “after eating food.”
+Usually, someone who has CSID develops watery diarrhea shortly after every meal or snack they eat that contains sucrose, including starches that require digestion by isomaltase and sucrase.
+The medical term for this timing of a diarrheal episode is called postprandial, which means after eating food.
 If someone with CSID always eats foods that contain sucrose, they will have chronic diarrhea.

 Foods that contain sucrose may cause watery diarrhea in individuals with CSID.
 Examples of commonly eaten foods that contain sucrose include: